 You can also check out the Adolescent Program, here.
 It is a very, very different curriculum from your traditional high school.

 2015 Update: since I am in charge of making the videos for the high school.
 Here is one video, from the recently concluded school year, that tells the story of what we do in the high school:

 So do you want to know of a genuine Montessori school near you?
 A school that can keep your child’s eyes from dimming, and instead increase his joy for learning?

-In Cagayan de Oro City, Philippines (and in Mindanao for that matter) there is but one, as far as I know: The Abba’s Orchard.
-If you really want to know more about the Montessori method, you can visit the upcoming parent orientations listed below (The school also has other campuses in Manila, Cebu, Davao, each with their own parent orientations).
+In Cagayan de Oro City, Philippines there is but one, as far as I know: The Abba’s Orchard.
+The school also has other campuses in Manila, Cebu, & Davao.
+To get the addresses of the campuses, click here.